 How do I implement SPF on my domain? #

-For most services, implementing SPF only requires a TXT entry in DNS.
+You do not need to do anything to pass SPF on emails sent through Postmark but for most services, implementing SPF only requires a TXT entry in DNS.
 That entry consolidates multiple values in a short line of text.
 If a provider needs you to add them to your SPF entry, they’ll provide the full text that you need to copy into your SPF entry.
 However, as you accumulate providers and need to add more, it’s important to know that you only need to take the “include:" portion from their instructions and insert that into your existing SPF entry.

 The most common mistake when setting up SPF is having multiple SPF TXT entries in your DNS.
 If you do, the receiving server won't know which SPF TXT entry is the definitive entry.
 This can result in valid servers failing SPF.
 So whenever you need to add SPF information for a new service, always make sure that you don’t have an existing SPF TXT entry first.
 If you already have an entry, you’ll only need to add the service to that entry.